 What if My Child Wants to Give Up on Her Goal?

 We’ve all seen it before: Our child begs for a new toy and is over the moon excited when they finally get it.
 They are going to play with it every day and love it forever.
 Less than a week later, we find the neglected toy in a corner of the room, gathering dust.

 How can you keep your child’s shiny new goal from this same fate?

 Here are a few ideas:

-- Remind your child of her purpose.
+- Remind your child of their purpose.

-- Instead of focusing on the perceived failure, focus on how she can continue improving.
+- Instead of focusing on the perceived failure, focus on how they can continue improving.
 Why do you think it didn’t go so well this time?
 What could you try next time to keep getting better?